 What Matters Now?
-YOU
+Review of Seth Godin's Book.

 Book Snippets from The book What Matters Now by Seth Godin and others

+This book in a way allows us to evaluate our lives and build a road map.
 What have we done?
 Where are we now?
 And looking forward, where are we going?

 The more you give, the more you get --Seth Godin.